craftcms/commerce/docs/payment-gateways.md

 ## Adding additional gateways

 Additional payment gateways can be added to Commerce with relatively little work.
-All the gateways mentioned above with the exception of Stripe, use the Omnipay payment lib and can be used as point of reference.
+All the gateways mentioned above with the exception of Stripe, use the Omnipay payment library and can be used as point of reference when creating your own.

 # Storing config outside of the database